software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 Note: available only on iOS.

+### `refreshControlTopAnchor`

+This property enables setting custom `topAnchor` for the native refresh control.
+If the value is set, the refresh control will be anchored to the top of the web view with the specified offset.
+By default, this value is set to the safe area top anchor.

+Note: available only on iOS.

 ### `progressViewOffset`

 The refresh indicator starting and resting position is always positioned near the top of the refreshing content.
 This position is a consistent location, but can be adjusted in either direction based on whether or not there is a header or other content that should be visible when the refresh indicator is shown.